 You can find information on the campaign at the Be Winter Ready

 website.
-The focus for this year's campaign is Met Eireann Weather Warnings.
 The website has advice and information on how to prepare for winter, and includes a number of targeted leaflets on themes such as flooding, farming, health and road safety.

 - 021 427 7801 Mon - Fri 09:00 - 17:30 (closing for lunch between 13.00 and 14.00)

 Local authorities can provide details of the priority roads in your county to be salted in the event of ice or snow.
-Phone and email contact details for your local authority are available on the Department of Housing, Planning and Local Government
+Phone and email contact details for your local authority are available on the Department of Housing, Local Government and Heritage

 website.
 A number of local authorities are now using free alert services to keep the public updated on disruptions in their area.
 The alerts can cover issues such as flooding, road closures, and water supply disruptions.